Lartsch/cisextractor/README.md

 # cisextractor
 Tool to extract rules from any CIS benchmark PDF, written in Go.
 The tool had a success rate of 100% for all of the tested PDFs as of May 2022 (considering the amount of rules found and successful content extraction).
 Some rules might still be missed (please report any issues).
 Supports CSV and YAML output, preserves linebreaks by default.

+**PLEASE NOTE:** Some AVs detect the binaries as a trojan for an unknown reason.
+Please check the source and build script for yourself and create an issue if you have an idea why.

 ## Installation
 1. Download the prebuilt executable for your OS (see [Releases](https://github.com/lartsch/cisextractor/releases))